SilkRose/Pony/stories/deternal/deternal.md

 This only made Sweetie cry more.
 Rarity patted her on the back.

 Rarity seemed confused.
 "Is it just me, or is the room spinning?"
-She blinked her eyes as her hooves started to slow down.
+She blinked as her hooves' movements slowed.

 Pinkie placed a hoof on one of Rarity's while Fluttershy followed her lead on the other.